MonikaBarget/distant-reading/ElonMusk_task-sheet.md

 - Look at the word cloud and the corresponding frequencies table.
 What words are the most prominent?
 What different topics or themes can you identitfy in the data?
 - Who are the "protagonists" mentioned in the data?
 Look them up if you do not know who they are!
+- What countries are mentioned in the data?
+Why do you think that could be the case?

 ### Comparative analysis with the "trends" tool